Santa Marta: Geography

 Santa Marta is located on Santa Marta Bay of the Caribbean Sea in the province of Magdalena.
 It is 992 km from Bogotá and 93 km from Barranquilla.
 It is bordered to the north and west by the Caribbean and to the south by the municipalities of Aracataca and Ciénaga.

 Climate

-Santa Marta experiences a hot semi-arid climate (Köppen BSh) with largely uniform temperatures year round.
+Santa Marta experiences a tropical savanna climate (Köppen Aw), bordering on a hot semi-arid climate, with largely uniform temperatures year round.
 The dry season lasts from December to April, while the wet season lasts from May to November.

 Economy

-Santa Marta's economy is based on tourism, trade, port activities, fishing and agriculture, in that order.
-The main agricultural products are: bananas, coffee, cocoa and cassava.
+Santa Marta's economy is based primarily on tourism, followed by trade, port activities, fishing and, agriculture.
+The main agricultural products are: bananas, coffee, mango, citrus cultivars, cocoa and cassava.

 Infrastructure

 Santa Marta is a major port.
-Simon Bolivar International Airport (IATA: SMR) is 16 km from the city centre.
-Historic figure Simon Bolivar died here, a significant event for South America as a whole.
+Simón Bolívar International Airport (IATA: SMR) is 16 km from the city centre.
+Historic figure Simón Bolívar died here, a significant event for South America as a whole.
 His villa known as La Quinta de San Pedro Alejandrino is located just outside the city centre.
 As the main city centre is located close to the coast, the city itself has had difficulty controlling expansion.
 Although, technically a separate locality, Rodadero is part of Santa Marta itself.